 If your bridal party isn’t into ear headbands or Disney-themed hats, you can opt for matching personalized t-shirts or tank tops, too.
 This is a cute option from Etsy.

 We’re also big fans of getting Disney-themed manicures for every trip, and there are lots of great options if you search on Instagram.
 Find a design you like and show to the manicurist at your local nail salon — you can even get matching bridal-themed nails for this trip!

 Whenever you want!
 If your group wants to build in a day of relaxation, you can choose a day to sleep in, lounge by your resort pool, go to the spa, and have a nice meal somewhere.
 Whenever I go to Walt Disney World with a group, we like to pack as much park time in as possible and don’t usually devote a day to R&R. It’s ultimately whatever works best for you.

 There are so many ways to plan a memorable bachelorette party at Walt Disney World.
 If the bride-to-be loves planning Disney trips, she can take the lead and make reservations, etc. If not, choose one point person in the group to make the majority of reservations and plans.
 Group texts will come in very handy during the planning process and while you’re in the parks.

-If you’d rather have someone else do the planning for you, we recommend our friends at Destinations to Travel.
+If you’d rather have someone else do the planning for you, we recommend our friends at Academy Travel.
 Authorized Disney Vacation Planners can alleviate much of the stress in planning and booking your next vacation, from making your dining reservations and booking your accommodations to providing general advice and even creating a personalized itinerary for your trip.
 Click here for a no-obligation quote.